 By working on the soft tissue, it can align the cranio- sacral system, joints, bones,organs, the spine and meridian lines thus helping your body to repair and heal itself.
 Amatsu treats the whole body not just the symptoms that you present with to get to the root cause of an on- going problem.

 Over time we can build up injury patterns in our bodies, that are embedded deep in the body’s tissue and only later come out as symptoms.
+The injury may have come from abdominal surgery carried out years previously leading to internal scar tissue, or adhesions in the abdomen.
+Or it could be an old sports injury or whip lash following a car accident.
 The therapy finds these injury patterns, releases them layer by layer, a bit like peeling back the layers of an onion.
 This can lead to a relief of symptoms and an increase in vitality.

 Amatsu can relieve:

-• Stability & flexibility of the skeletal system
+- Stability and flexibility of the skeletal system

 Amatsu should not be used to replace medical treatment.
 Consult your GP and myself if you have any questions about this.

 Amatsu is a blend of modern research and ancient Japanese practice dating back three thousand years.
 The head of this ancient tradition is Dr Masaaki Hatsumi, a martial artist in Ninjutsu.
 He holds the scrolls of knowledge and skill passed down through generations.
 In 1986, two English and one Irish osteopath, went to Japan to study this ancient therapy with Hatsumi.
 On his return to the UK, Dennis Bartram studied osteopathic and chiropractic research combining it with the principles of biotensegrity to develop Amatsu as practised today.
 It is this blending of the Japanese martial arts of Ninjutsu and it’s healing tradition and western principles of research which makes Amatsu a unique combination of East and Western concepts of medicine.